 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

 If you’re ready for an easy, almost effortless way to save money, put down the scissors and pick up your smart phone.
 Today I’m going to share with you three of my favorite apps for “couponing”.
-If you read my post on The Easiest Way to Grocery Shop I briefly touched on two of the apps I use to save at the grocery store.
+If you read my Simple Grocery Shopping System I briefly touched on two of the apps I use to save at the grocery store.
 I’ve got full details for you today to help you save at the grocery store and so much more with digital coupons and apps.

 Once upon a time I was a serious couponer.
 I got the Sunday paper, clipped, sorted, filed and pulled coupons on a weekly basis.
 That was before weekends filled with soccer games and birthday parties.
 I just don’t have the time or discipline for paper coupons anymore.
-Especially since I’ve discovered modern day couponing the digital way.
+Especially since I’ve discovered digital coupons & apps.
 Here are my three favorite apps for saving money.

 Ibotta is a free app that pays you cash for everyday purchases.
 Download the app to your smart phone and start saving.
 It’s not just groceries either.
 Categories include: grocery, apparel, electronics, beer & wine, beauty, home & office, babies & kids, sports & fitness, pet, and automotive.
 They cover a number of stores including: Kroger, H-E-B, CVS, Express, Best Buy, Target, Walmart, Toys R Us, Home Depot, Lowes and so many more.
 You can use the search box on the app to search for your favorite stores.